The Complete Setup Guide for the Sony a1

 While it might take you weeks or months to truly get a feel for how you want your a1 to operate, I have decided to write a separate blog post detailed every customization I have done to my own pair of Sony a1 cameras.
 Separating this section out from this blog post gave me more room to explain each of the different choices I made and why.
 You can click on THIS link or any of the images above to take you to my Customizing the Sony a1 article.
 Enjoy!

-So after publishing this guide, I have either been asked about or come across a series of additional settings/features worth mentioning.
+After publishing this guide, I have either been asked about or encountered a series of additional settings/features worth mentioning.
 I will constantly update this section as I find more to share with you all!

 Understanding The Memory Recall Features

-A great question that came up from a fellow photographer had to do with the Sony a1’s Memory Recall settings.
-When you look at the Camera Mode dial on the top of the a1, you will see all of the normal modes you are used to like “Manual” & “Shutter Priority” but you will also see the numbers “1”, “2” and “3”.
-These slots are reserved for you to essentially create your own camera modes that can include a variety of saved settings.
+A great question from a fellow photographer concerned the Sony a1’s Memory Recall settings.
+When you look at the Camera Mode dial on the top of the a1, you will see all of the normal modes you are used to, like “Manual” & “Shutter Priority,” but you will also see the numbers “1”, “2” and “3”.
+These slots are reserved for you to create custom camera modes that can include a variety of saved settings.
 But why would you ever use this feature?
-Let’s say you find that you enjoy shooting Landscapes, Wildlife and Portrait work.
+Let’s say you enjoy shooting landscapes, wildlife, and portraits.
 You can create three custom camera modes with your settings for AF, Aperture, Shutter Speed, ISO (and others) so that you can quickly jump to the best settings required for those different genres of photography.

-So how do setup up these modes?
-It actually isn’t really overly complicated.
-First, you set your camera up exactly as you want for your custom camera mode, dialing all of the different settings to your heart’s content, such as adjusting AF sensitivity for wildlife or choosing a specific AF Area that is best for portraits.
-Once you have things dialed in you will head to the “Shooting” menu and then find “4: Shooting Mode”.
-There you can select “MR Camera Set.
+So, how would you set up these modes?
+It isn’t overly complicated.
+First, you set your camera up precisely as you want for your custom camera mode, dialing all of the different settings to your heart’s content, such as adjusting AF sensitivity for wildlife or choosing a specific AF Area that is best for portraits.
+Once you dial things in, you will head to the “Shooting” menu and find “4: Shooting Mode”.
+There, you can select “MR Camera Set.
 Memory”.
-Once there, you simply select “1”, “2” or “3” and all your current settings will save to that custom camera mode.
+Once there, you choose “1”, “2,” or “3,” and all your current settings will save to that custom camera mode.

-*You will also see M1, M2, M3 & M4, which do the same kind of thing, but instead of saving your custom settings to one of those camera modes, it saves them to the currently selected memory card instead.
+*You will also see M1, M2, M3 & M4, which do the same thing, but instead of saving your custom settings to one of those camera modes, it saves them to the currently selected memory card.

 Focus Frame Display

-Have you ever taken a photo and wanted to know exactly where the camera ended up focusing for the shot?
-With the Sony a1 you can now do that via the “Focus Frame Display” setting.
+Have you ever taken a photo and wanted to know exactly where the camera focused for the shot?
+With the Sony a1, you can now do that via the “Focus Frame Display” setting.

 New Clear Image Zoom Feature

-Another under-rated feature of Sony’s camera is known as Clear Image Zoom (or CIZ for short).
-This is a special mode that only works in JPEG mode, but that allows you to zoom in 2x into your subject with little to no loss in image quality.
-What is new with the a1 is that previously, Continuous AF (AF-C) was disabled when using this feature, meaning that it worked great for subjects that were at a standstill, but not so great for moving subjects.
+Another underrated feature of Sony’s camera is Clear Image Zoom (or CIZ for short).
+This unique feature only works in JPEG mode, allowing you to zoom in 2x into your subject with little to no loss in image quality.
+Additionally, unlike with a tele-convertor, you will not lose any stops of light and be forced to shoot with higher apertures.
+What is new with the a1 is that previously, Continuous AF (AF-C) was disabled when using this feature, meaning that it worked great for subjects that were at a standstill but not so great for moving subjects.
 Now with the a1, AF-C will continue to work when in this mode.

-For all of this to work, of course, you need to make sure your camera is in AF-C mode first and that you are shooting JPEGs.
-Then you want to jump into the menu and under the “Shooting” menu, find “8: Zoom”.
-Here, under “Zoom Range” you will want to select “Clear Image Zoom”.
+For this to work, you must ensure your camera is shooting JPEGs.
+Then you want to jump into the menu, and under the “Shooting” menu, find “8: Zoom”.
+Here, under “Zoom Range,” you will want to select “Clear Image Zoom.”
 Once that is done, the easiest way to engage this mode is to make sure that it is configured to one of your Custom buttons, in this case, I set it to “C3” on the back of my camera.
-With all that done, all you have to do is tap that “C3” button and then use the rear joystick to zoom in and out.
+With all that done, you must tap that “C3” button and then use the rear joystick to zoom in and out.
 Enjoy!

 Recommended Accessories